ericrhinebolt/reactUltimateCourse/Notes.md

 Deriving state:
 State that is computed from an existing piece of state or from props For example, if there is a cart with 3 items, you would not have a numItems state.
 You would use a const variable with cart.length to get the array length.
 This would be there sincle source of truth.
 Works because re-rendering component will automatically re-calculate derived state.

+Children Props:
+Instead of self closing a Component call, you can insert JSX and pass it to the component with {children} props The children prop allow us to pass JSX into an element (besides regular props) Essential tool to make reusable and configurable components (especially ocmponent content) Really useful for generic components that don't know their content before being used (e.g. modal)